Opioids are a type of pain relief medication usually prescribed for patients suffering severe and chronic pain from such sources as1:

 Irregular or stoppage of breathing

 Regardless of the circumstances, recovery from addiction is possible.
 Yet, it is by no means easy.
-Many get lost in opioid addiction, and some unfortunately do not come back, which highlights the importance of early intervention.
+Many get lost in opioid addiction, and some unfortunately do not come back, which highlights the importance of early Trauma-Informed Responsive Intervention™.
 At Heather R. Hayes & Associates, we are committed to actively helping anyone who comes to us for help, whether addiction has affected them or a loved one.

-We specialize in intervention and case management, which means we can allocate the most appropriate resources for you or your loved one to receive the necessary treatment.
+We specialize in Trauma-Informed Responsive Intervention™ and case management, which means we can allocate the most appropriate resources for you or your loved one to receive the necessary treatment.
 This involves finding an appropriate rehabilitation facility for residential care, facilitating outpatient treatment, and/or getting you or your loved one into a medically supervised detox and withdrawal program as soon as possible.

 Addiction does not have to be dealt with alone.
 We are here to support families and loved ones throughout the entire recovery process.